 For instance whose child gets what and what do future children get can be difficult questions.
-The Wall Street Journal, The Right Steps by Michaela Cavallaro , examines some tools and other steps parents of blended families can use to make thier estate planning less complicated and less stressful on you and your surviving heirs.
+In the Wall Street Journal article called The Right Steps by Michaela Cavallaro, he examines some tools and other steps the parents of blended families can use to make their estate planning less complicated and less stressful on you and your surviving heirs.

 It is also essential, but particularly so for those in blended families to review all beneficiary designations with your lawyer, and financial advisor to ensure that they match and are coordinated with the estate planning documents.